CRISPY BAKED POTATO WEDGES

 • 2 large Russet Potatoes

-• 2 tbsp Olive or Avocado Oil
+• 2 tbsp Extra Virgin Olive Oil or Avocado Oil

-• 1 tbsp Fresh Parsley, chopped, optional
+• 1 tbsp Fresh Parsley chopped, optional

 • Generous amount of Salt and Pepper (or other seasonings of choice)